-Land, construction in progress and capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
+Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
+31,086,055 -- ------------

-Deferred tax revenues and deferred penalty and interest revenues on delinquent taxes for the 2012 and prior tax levies became part of recognized revenues in the governmental activities of the District.
+Deferred tax revenues and deferred penalty and interest revenues on delinquent taxes for the 2013 and prior tax levies became part of recognized revenues in the governmental activities of the District.
+581,992 --- ---------